 The trek continues to climb steadily into an Alpine terrain.
 We will see the first stunning glimpse of Manaslu North and Manaslu.
 You will notice that the locals dress up in Tibetan style attires.
 Ribung Gompa is famous Monastery in this village.

 Day 8: Lho Gham to Samagaon (3530m)

-This is a short hike to Samagaon with an array of mountain views, hiking through moss laden Rhododendron forest before arriving at Sama Gaon.
+This is a short hike to Samagaon with an array of mountain views, hiking through moss-laden Rhododendron forest before arriving at Sama Gaon.

 Day 9: Samagaon (rest day)

-This is an acclimatization day.
+Today is an acclimatization day.
 We trek to either Pungyen Gompa or Birendra Tal.

 Day 10: Samagaon to Samdo (3860)m.
 4-5 hours

 The trail from Samagaon to Samdo is flattish and takes about 4 - 5 hours to get there.
-From Samdo the trail to the right goes towards Tibet.
+From Samdo the path to the right goes towards Tibet.
 You might see caravans of Yaks returning with loads from Tibet.

 Day 11: Samdo to Larkya Phedi (4480m)